 Real world examples of inviting loyalty.

-New examples are added at the bottom of the list.
+New examples are added at the bottom of each section.

 Keep these in mind for all of your loyalty invitations.